 A country as diverse and big as Peru really offers it all.
 This country is a truly beautiful, colorful and vibrant place to spend your holiday.

 - Hit the beaches: Peruvians tend to flock to the beaches in December.
 Peru’s coastline boasts stunningly unique and beautiful beaches along the Pacific Ocean.
-Although it’s not impossible to say which is the most beautiful, we will mention some of them: Punta Hermosa, San Bartolo, Huanchaco, Playa Roja, Punta Sal.
+Although it’s not possible to say which are the most beautiful, we will mention some of them: Punta Hermosa, San Bartolo, Huanchaco, Playa Roja, Punta Sal.

 - Surfing and watersports: If you are a surfer and you love a relaxed vibe, you must definitely go to Lobitos, Chicama, Mancora, and Cabo Blanco.
 These enchanting and fulfilling beaches are blessed with ideal shaped waves.
 December is the perfect month for waves since Peru attracts more northerly swells that bring along warmer water.
 Also, diving, kiteboarding and whale and dolphin watching are popular.